George Orwell: Animal Farm and 1984 Teaching Materials

-In our day and age when media plays such a large part in the way people think, everyone should read George Orwell's Animal Farm.
-Below are some ways to make Animal Farm more engaging and meaningful for your students.
+In our day and age when media plays such a large part in the way people think, everyone (and I do mean everyone) should read George Orwell's Animal Farm and 1984.
+Orwell masterfully wraps his warnings about corrupt governments and the loss of human rights up inside intriguing and well-written tales.
+Below are some ways to make Animal Farm and 1984 more engaging and meaningful for your students.

 KEY PLAYERS IN THE RUSSIAN REVOLUTION AND THE SOVIET UNION (PDF) This presentation gives a general overview of the key players in the Russian Revolution as well as the first leaders of the Soviet Union.
 This is helpful when asking students to spot parallels for these historical figures in the novel.